JuliaLang/Pkg.jl/docs/src/artifacts.md

 libfoo = ""
 ```

-If the two `Overrides.toml` snippets as given above are layered on top of eachother, the end result will be mapping the content-hash `78f35e74ff113f02274ce60dab6e92b4546ef806` to `"/path/to/new/replacement"`, and mapping `Foo.libbar` to the artifact identified by the content-hash `683942669b4639019be7631caa28c38f3e1924fe`.
+If the two `Overrides.toml` snippets as given above are layered on top of each other, the end result will be mapping the content-hash `78f35e74ff113f02274ce60dab6e92b4546ef806` to `"/path/to/new/replacement"`, and mapping `Foo.libbar` to the artifact identified by the content-hash `683942669b4639019be7631caa28c38f3e1924fe`.
 Note that while that hash was previously overridden, it is no longer, and therefore `Foo.libbar` will look directly at locations such as `~/.julia/artifacts/683942669b4639019be7631caa28c38f3e1924fe`.

 Most methods that are affected by overrides have the ability to ignore overrides by setting `honor_overrides=false` as a keyword argument within them.